SpikySpam/Tutorials/README.md

 ![Spiky Spam Logo](_assets/images/logo_transparant.png)

 Follow me on a never ending journey about learning software related topics.
-While doing so we will build Software using technologies ranging from Networks, Virtual Machines, Development Environments, DevOps tools, Docker, Terraform, Kubernetes, Cloud Providers, C# .NET, Delphi, Python, ...
+While doing so we will build Software using technologies ranging from Networks, Virtual Machines, Development Environments, DevOps tools, Docker, Terraform, Kubernetes, Cloud Providers, C# .NET, Delphi, Python, AI, ...

 All videos for these tutorials are freely available at YouTube.
 Just navigate to my [Channel](https://www.youtube.com/@spikyspam).